 Vacuum forming takes its name from the fact that a vacuum is used to form a sheet of plastic into a desired shape.
-It is popular in industry because it can produce detailed shapes quickly and affordably.
+It is popular within various industries and sectors because it can produce detailed shapes quickly and affordably.

 This process is mostly suitable for low to medium-volume batch production, or very large-format assemblies.
 Plastic vacuum forming can also offer a cost-effective alternative to injection moulding, which often involves a significant investment in tooling.
 Discover more about vacuum forming in our ultimate guide, where we go through common practices and methods of vacuum forming.